ProxyNode/proxynode/README.md

-This is a confirmation that the old development team have left the Proxynode Project.</br>
+This is a confirmation that the old wallet v1.0.0 is now banned from the Proxynode network due to multiple exploits that have been triggered on the network causing chainsplits etc.</br>
+v2 is madatory and if you need to compile this yourself, please use v2.0.1

 Sizzlephizzle (sizzlephizzle#0376 on discord) is now in charge of the entire project and has formed a community intervention team.</br>